microsoft/trident/README.md

 # Trident

-Trident is a deployment and update agent for Azure Linux, allowing for inplace image deployments and atomic updates.
-Initial focus is on Bare Metal deployments, but can be leveraged outside of that as well.
+Trident is a deployment and update agent for Azure Linux, allowing for in-place image deployments and atomic updates.
+Trident can initially provision bare metal hosts from scratch as well as drive updates to already provisioned virtual machines or bare metal hosts, all controlled by a single declarative configuration file.
+Trident's focus is on providing a simple and reliable way to deploy and update Azure Linux, with focus on security.
+Among the features that Trident supports are:

+- Disk partitioning and imaging
+- RAID configuration
+- Encrypted volumes with TPM/PCR support
+- dm-verity support
+- A/B update
+- Bootloader configuration
+- Networking configuration
+- User management
+- SELinux configuration
+- Custom hooks
+- and more

 ## Contents